ijlee2/embroider-toolbox/packages/create-v2-addon-repo/tests/fixtures/typescript/output/my-repo/blueprints/v2-addon/tests/fixtures/run-new/output/packages/ui/form/README.md

 <details>

-<summary>Remove entity</summary>
+<summary>Remove files</summary>

-From the addon root, run the `destroy` command to remove the source code and its test file.
+Run the `destroy` command (from anywhere inside the addon) to remove the source code and its test file.

 ```sh
 pnpm addon destroy <component|helper|modifier|service|util> <name>